 700 million euros for Ionity

-By 2025, Ionity wants to operate 7,000 charging stations for electric cars in Europe.
+Ionity wants to operate 7,000 charging stations for electric cars in Europe by 2025.
 Fresh capital is helping with this.

 The joint venture Ionity has raised 700 million euros in capital.
-The capital came from shareholders BMW, Ford, Hyundai, Mercedes-Benz and Volkswagen.
-It also added BlackRock's Global Renewable Power Platform as a new partner.
+The capital came from the shareholders BMW, Ford, Hyundai, Mercedes-Benz and Volkswagen.
+BlackRock's Global Renewable Power Platform has also joined as a new partner.

-"The trust and investment from all shareholders is accelerating Ionity's growth, the expansion of our High Power Charging network across Europe and, last but not least, the decarbonisation of the mobility sector," says CEO Michael Hajesch.
-By 2025, Ionity aims to quadruple the number of charging stations to around 7,000.
+"The trust and investments of all shareholders are accelerating Ionity's growth, the expansion of our high-power charging network throughout Europe and, last but not least, the decarbonization of the mobility sector," says CEO Michael Hajesch.
+Ionity aims to quadruple the number of charging stations to around 7,000 by 2025.

-In addition to motorways, there should also be charging stations near major cities and on busy roads.
-To this end, the Munich-based company wants to buy land and build its own service stations.
-The start-up wants to build more charging columns at the existing locations.
+In addition to freeways, there will also be charging stations near major cities and on busy roads.
+To this end, the Munich-based company wants to buy land and build its own charging stations.
+The start-up wants to build more charging stations at the existing locations.

 Newsletter